Privacy Policy

 This data is used for communication and account security.

-6.5 Usage and behaviour data
+6.5 Usage and behavioural data

 This includes in particular: